 Appendix I: Cease and Desist Letter Claimed to be from Ronin Board Members

 On 2024-04-15, Jorrit Poelen (a contributor to this document) received the following email (redacted to hide email addresses).
 Note that emails are easily spoofed, and this may be someone trying to impersonate Ronin Board members.
 So, please take this email with a grain of salt.
+That said, such Cease and Desist notifications have been used before on members who were misbehaving in our community (e.g. Slack) and were stepping out of line with regards to our Code of Conduct.
+Perhaps the Board considered the behaviour of the recipients to be in violation of our CoC and was exercising their right to impose sanctions on them.

 ----